Dual-Thresholded Heatmap-Guided Proposal Clustering and Negative Certainty Supervision with Enhanced Base Network for Weakly Supervised Object Detection: Experiments

 We employ data augmentation during both training and testing.
 For training, we fix the original aspect ratio of each image and resize the shorter side to one of these 22 scales randomly: \{480, 512, 544, 576, 608, 640, 672, 704, 736, 768, 800, 832, 864, 896, 928, 960, 992, 1,024, 1,056, 1,088, 1,120, 1,152\}, while ensuring the longer side not exceeding 4,000.
 Furthermore, we randomly flip each image in the horizontal direction during training.
 For testing, we adopt the test time augmentation (TTA) strategy.
 We resize the shorter side of each image to 8 different scales: {480, 576, 672, 768, 864, 960, 1,056, 1,152}, and test both the original image and its horizontal flip, resulting in 16 augmented views.
 The final prediction is obtained by averaging the results of all 16 views.

-Our model is trained for 40 epochs on both the PASCAL VOC 2007 and 2012 datasets, and the batch size is set to 8.
+Our model is trained for 40 epochs on both the Pascal VOC 2007 and 2012 datasets, and for 10 epochs on the MS COCO 2014 dataset.
+The batch size is set to 8.
 For all the FC layers in MIDN and IR modules, their weights are initialized by Xavier \cite{Glorot2010Xavier}, and biases are initialized to 0.
 We use the Stochastic Gradient Descent (SGD) \cite{Goodfellow2016DL} optimizer with a weight decay of 0.0005.
 The initial learning rate is set to 0.002 and is decayed by 0.1 at the end of the 24th epoch.

 Our experiments are implemented based on the Detectron2 \cite{Wu2019Detectron2} framework.
 We run all the experiments on 4 NVIDIA A100-SXM4 GPUs, each with 40GB of VRAM.